PolideaInternal/airflow-gcp-spy/README.md

 The easiest way to run this demo DAG is using [Google Cloud Composer](https://cloud.google.com/composer/).

+All you need to do is upload the DAG to the GCS bucket created by Composer and configure the 2 environment variables mentioned below in *Prerequisites*.

 In case you wanted to run it in an Airflow installation outside of the Google Cloud Platform (GCP), you would need to ensure that `gcloud` is installed and available to Airflow, and you would have to authenticate `gloud` to your GCP project